aaron-grau/curic/javascript/projects/ajax_twitter/README.md

 ## Phase 0: Setup

 Download the project [skeleton](skeleton.zip?raw=true).
 Start by running `bundle install`.
-To setup the database, run `rake db:setup` which creates, loads from schema and seeds the db in one command.
+To setup the database, run `rails db:setup` which creates, loads from schema and seeds the db in one command.
 Run `webpack --watch` or `webpack -w` in a new tab to transpile the JavaScript.